papajessie/swcpy/docs/bugs.md

 The [repair droid](Technician.html) at level 11 is probably affected too.

 Bug fixed as of update 2003.
 Also the same bug existed for dewbacks (and not banthas).

+### Imperial IDT Traps

+The [Imperial dropship trap](empireTrapDropship.html) at level 11 generates 5 stormtroopers instead of 4 heavy troopers.
+Only the Imperial faction suffers from this.
+See below for the Rebel IDT Trap.

+  * **Analysis:** The [Imperial Dropship](ImperialDropship.html) called by the trap at level 11 is not the same as the [Imperial Dropship](ImperialDropshipTrap.html) at level 10 and below (they bear the same name, but have different ID).
+The one at level 11 is the same as the usual dropship (buildable in the factory) whereas the one called by the trap gives heavy troopers.
+None of these are skinnable (they are not regular or heavy troopers, even if they look very similar).
+  * **Bug confirmed:** yes, multiple sources.
+Waiting for a timestamp and an official test. https://www.youtube.com/watch?v=Vvc7FDqrkt0&
+  * **Bug confirmation process:** (not required)

+Bug fixed as of update 2009 (with a non-fixing update in 2007).

+### Rebel IDT Traps

+As expressed above, the [Rebel IDT trap](rebelTrapDropship.html) is only a bit healthier, costs more to rearm, but does not drop better troops.

+  * **Analysis:** The [Clone Wars Gunship](CloneWarsGunshipTrap.html) was not given a level 11, so the trap is set to simply use the level 10.
+Other stats of the trap were increased in a seemingly sound way.
+  * **Bug confirmed:** yes, multiple sources.
+Waiting for a timestamp and an official test.
+  * **Bug confirmation process:** (not required)

+Bug fixed as of update 2007.